Near Laughlin in Clark County, Nevada — The American Mountains (Southwest)

 The art of tatooing was important to the Mojave.
 They tattooed their faces with lines and dots - a cosmetic, fashionable practice.

 And at death, the Mojaves used cremation to enter the spirit world.
 The property and belongings of the deceased were placed on a funeral pyres along with the body, to accompany the spirit.
-Mourners often contributed their own valuable as a showing of love.
-The names of the dead were never again spoken.
+Mourners often contributed their own

 The search for fortune was what brought the white man to the land of the Mojave.
 A 1604 expedition in search of silver led New Mexico Governor Don Juan Onate through Mojave territory, but it wasn't until December 1775 that Fray Francisco Garces became the first white man to meet the Mojave.
 His writings reveal the Mojave as friendly.
 He comments that "The female sex is the most comely along the river, the males very healthy and robust."
 The men walked naked, the women wore rabbit and beaver skin capes.
 He called them Jamajab.